h1ddenpr0cess20/ollamarama/README.md

 # ollamarama
 Terminal based AI chatbot with infinite personalities, using local LLMs

-This is basically just Ollama with model switching and easy personality switching.
+This is basically just Ollama with model switching and personality switching.
 I like to call it the poor man's mixture of experts.

 ## Setup